aeversme/mazes/README.md

 WIP

-Code authored by me while following along with _Mazes for Programmers_ by Jamis Buck.
+This repository contains my Python translation of the Ruby code contained in the book _Mazes for Programmers_ by Jamis Buck.